Which are the best electric cars in 2021?

 At the bottom of the page, we list all the electric cars currently available in the UK in price and range bands.
 If you want to know which EVs are best value for money, try our Best Value Electric Cars page.

-All the cars were either released or refreshed in either 2018 or 2019.
+All the cars were either released or refreshed in 2018 to 2021.

 Best electric cars – Price